peteanderson80/bottom-up-attention/README.md

 ### Multi-GPU Training
 python ./tools/train_net_multi_gpu.py --gpu 0,1 --solver models/pascal_voc/ResNet-101/rfcn_end2end/solver_ohem.prototxt --weights data/imagenet_models/ResNet-101-model.caffemodel  --imdb  voc_2007_trainval+voc_2012_trainval --iters 110000 --cfg experiments/cfgs/rfcn_end2end_ohem.yml

 This will use 2 GPUs to perform training.
 I have set iter_size to 1, so in this case, which is using 2 GPUs, results should be similar.
+Note that as more GPUs are added, batch size will increase, as it happens in the default multiGPU training in Caffe.

 #### Some modification